hausops/mono/README.md

 podman machine rm
 ```

+### Tracing

+Tracing is available out of the box with Dapr.
+Go to http://localhost:9411 to see traces via Zipkin.

 ### Architecture

 The local dev environment for HausOps uses Dapr to manage service-to-service communication.
 Each service communicates with its own local Dapr sidecar, which handles service discovery, network resilience, observability, access lists, and other service-mesh functionality.